hgr51309/hayleyrgriffin/README.md

 # hayleyrgriffin
-Add About Me
+About Me
-   Business Intelligence and Anayltics and German Studies Double Major
+  Junior- Heider College of Business at Creighton University Double Major in Business Intelligence and Anayltics and German Studies